Resident Evil: Revelations: Marketing and release

 Revelations was released in Japan on January 26, 2012, in Europe on January 27, 2012, and in North America on February 7, 2012.
 It was the first Nintendo 3DS game to support the Circle Pad Pro outside Japan.
 A bundle containing the accessory and the game was exclusively released in Europe.
+In Europe and Australia, Nintendo handled distribution sales and marketing.

 According to Media Create, the game sold 296,040 copies in Japan in 2012.
-In the United States, the game was among the 25 best-selling video games of February 2012 and sold 122,000 units in March 2012.
-Although sales of Revelations were considered successful for a Nintendo 3DS game, Capcom wanted it to sell "a little more" given the game's large development costs.
+In the United States, it was among the 25 best-selling video games of February 2012 and sold 122,000 units in March 2012.
+Although sales of Revelations were considered successful for a Nintendo 3DS game, Capcom wanted it to sell "a little more" given the large development costs.